Skip to main content

 Scam calls

-We are aware of a scam that has been recently circulating, targeting both vulnerable individuals and Telecare clients.
-Scammers are contacting people and asking them to sign up for a Telecare service or for payment for a new digital Telecare box, claiming their current system is outdated.
-These scammers may even pretend to be from NHS Highland or a local GP practice.
+Scammers may contact people and ask them to sign up for a Telecare service or request payment for a new digital telecare box, claiming that their current equipment is out of date.
+In some cases, they may pretend to be calling from NHS Highland or a local GP practice.

-See useful information from Age Concern about how we can protect ourselves from phone scams.
+You can also find useful information from Age Concern about how we can protect ourselves from phone scams.

 • Technology Enabled Care (TEC)